ajstarks/dubois-data-portraits/README.md

 * Plate 18: Value of Land Owned by Georgia Negroes
 * Plate 19: Acres of Land Owned by Negroes in Georgia
 * Plate 20: Land Owned by Negroes in Georgia, USA, 1870-1900
+* Plate 21: Valuation of Town and City Property Owned by Georgia Negroes
 * Plate 22: Assessed Valuation of all Taxable Property Owned by Georgia Negroes
 * Plate 23: Negro population in two cities of Georgia
 * Plate 24: Value of Farming Tools